dreamcatcher-tech/network/ideas/Interpulse/CRM/CRM DB Sync.md

 ### Single Chain Customers
 If we do not use multiple different chains to represent customers, then the update speed will be faster.

+### Polling
+We can avoid the daily pull, or the feeling that the system is out of date if we pull from the DB every 5 minutes, or some other interval.
+Manual should be allowed too, as well as changing the interval, and showing records of the last modifications made.

+History would be done showing the previous pulses, where the state holds the results of the last poll.
+Should contain links to the customers and transactions that were updated last, and from which computer the request was started from.